Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <br><br>

-**Camera LEDs**
+**Connect Camera LEDs (optional)**
 *→ The addition of LEDs to the camera is optional but adds a little bit of flare to the camera's functionality.*
-*→ If you are using the Waveshare 2.7-inch GPIO hat, you'll need to use a breakout board or some kind of prototype board.*
+*→ If you are using the Waveshare 2.7-inch GPIO hat, you'll need to use a breakout board or some kind of prototype board to connect the LEDs.*
 [Example of Breakout Board](https://www.amazon.com/dp/B0DMNJ17PD?ref=ppx_yo2ov_dt_b_fed_asin_title)
 [Example of Prototype Board](https://www.amazon.com/dp/B08C2XSTK2?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)
 *→ Refer to the wiring table below if you are adding LEDs to your camera.*